mnokno/Connect4/README.md

 # Connect4
-Unity project aiming to make my connect4 ai (Marlin) accessible on machine with low processing power (mobile phone, tablets, smart tv, etc) through hosting the ai on high performance server.
-This project contains UI for accessing the server and UI for starting/hosting the server.
+The Connect4 Unity project aims to make the game's AI, Marlin, accessible to devices with low processing power, such as mobile phones, tablets, and smart TVs.
+To achieve this goal, the project utilizes a high-performance server to host the AI.
+The project includes both a user interface for accessing the server and a user interface for starting and hosting the server.